 In addition to scripting the production of Hamlet and filming its performances, William decided to film the development of the show and four of the lead actors’ home lives over a year – those of Tommy/Hamlet, Katy/Ophelia, Lawrie/Claudius, and James/Laertes.
-Tommy, Jane’s son and William’s brother, is an actor with Down Syndrome who previously starred in the BBC film, Coming Down the Mountain, and appeared on elsewhere on radio and film.
+Tommy, Jane’s son and William’s brother, is an actor with Down’s Syndrome who previously starred in the BBC film, Coming Down the Mountain, and appeared on elsewhere on radio and film.
 Behind-the-scenes footage of Tommy and his fellow actors makes up the majority of the documentary.
 Made with the production companies Maverick Television and Dartmouth Films, the sixty-minute documentary was commissioned by Elliot Reed for BBC3’s Fresh strand for eighteen to thirty-four-year olds after William had already shot footage of the production and its actors’ lives.
 William’s twelve-month time frame for the documentary’s action allows him to largely eschew providing “an urgency of plot” to the narrative, in contrast to other programs depicting teaching and learning encounters with Shakespeare which more usually last five days or a few weeks.
 Another benefit of the substantial period of filming is that the considerable and varied footage of the actors living in the community contributes positively to politicising and discussing in/equality in a way that many disability-themed films and television programs do not: for example, in the UK, Channel 4 documentaries introducing viewers to Britain’s fattest man, a family with primordial dwarfism, and brothers with Leukodystrophy.
 It goes beyond “cultivating aficionados of” a wide range of individual cases of impairment to consider the relationship between the actors’ impairments and the restrictions or challenges they face in their achievements as actors, lovers, and friends.
 These factors in the documentary’s production, along with William’s stated purpose in filming the actors outside the theatre, suggest a conscious twist on the classic ‘expositional’ documentary intention of “explor[ing] the effect, not of Down’s Syndrome, but of Hamlet on their lives.”
 In his words, he “discovered” that “what happened was quite extraordinary – the play and reality began to blur.”
 Citation?
 Broadcast Now?
 Any blurring of these two realms by the actors (I will discuss my reservations about this below) was reinforced by William in the documentary’s initial title, Hamlet in Love, and its narrative focus on young-but-troubled-love which conflate the eponymous character with Tommy as actor.
 (Broadcast Now).

 Ability in Growing up Down’s